neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 # A heuristic approach based on Q-learning-guided problem reduction for the multidemand multidimensional knapsack problem

+The software and data in this repository are a snapshot of the software and data that were used in the research reported in the paper _A heuristic approach based on Q-learning-guided problem reduction for the multidemand multidimensional knapsack problem_ by Q. Zhou, M. Gao, X.J.
+Lai, Z.Z.
+Jiang and J.K.
+Hao.

 The five sets of 216 benchmark instances used in our draft titled with "A heuristic approach based on Q-learning-guide problem reduction for the multidemand multidimensional knapsack problem" are publicly available at https://people.brunel.ac.uk/~mastjjb/jeb/orlib/mdmkpinfo.html and https://github.com/samehShihabi/MKMP-instances-1000).
 To facilitate the further research, we  upload the instances here.